 “While there is still much more work to do, AB 1505 represents a sea change in the laws governing charter schools in California,” says CFT President Jeff Freitas.
 “It is a credit to the incredible organizing that CFT members and allies have done this year.”

-Under AB 1505 (Assemblymember Patrick O’Donnell, D-Long Beach), school districts will now be able to consider the financial impact of new charter schools on their community and neighborhood schools, every classroom will have a properly credentialed teacher, and charters can be held accountable for cherry picking students.
+Under AB 1505, carried by Assemblymember Patrick O’Donnell, D-Long Beach, school districts will now be able to consider the financial impact of new charter schools on their community and neighborhood schools, every classroom will have a properly credentialed teacher, and charters can be held accountable for cherry picking students.

 Yet according to Freitas, while the reforms in AB 1505 are critical, CFT must continue our efforts to fully fund public education and to defend our schools against privatization, corporatization, and other ‘reforms’ that continue to threaten our communities and our students.